 Kola nuts play an important role in African weddings.
 The nut, which is used for medicinal purposes in Africa, represents the couple's (and their families') willingness to always help heal each other.
 In Nigeria, the ceremony is not complete until a kola nut is shared between the couple and their parents.
-Among African Muslims the nut is also a symbol of fertility, and is exchanged with family members during the engagement celebration.
-Many African-American couples incorporate the sharing of a kola nut into their ceremonies, and then keep the nut in their home afterwards as a reminder to always work at healing any problems they encounter.
+Among African Muslims, the nut is also a symbol of fertility and is exchanged with family members during the engagement celebration.
+Many African-American couples incorporate the sharing of a kola nut into their ceremonies and then keep the nut in their home afterward as a reminder to always work at healing any problems they encounter.

 Resource information provided upon request